TaDaa/vimade/README.md

 - **vimade.groupdiff** - Controls whether or not diffs will fade/unfade together.
 If you want diffs to be treated separately, set this value to 0.
 Default is 1.
 - **vimade.groupscrollbind** - Controls whether or not scrollbound windows will fade/unfade together.
 If you want scrollbound windows to unfade together, set this to 1.
 Default is 0.
 - **vimade.enablefocusfading** - Fades the current active window on focus blur and unfades when focus gained.
 This can be desirable when switching applications or TMUX splits.
 Default value is 0.
+- **vimade.enablebasegroups** - Neovim only setting.
+Enabled by default and allows basegroups/built-in highlight fading using winhl.
+This allows fading of built-in highlights such as Folded, Search, etc.
+- **vimade.basegroups** - Neovim only setting that specifies the basegroups/built-in highlight groups that will be faded using winhl when switching windows

   *Requires additional setup for terminal and tmux:*

     1. Install `tmux-plugins/vim-tmux-focus-events`